QualiTorque/terraform-provider-torque/README.md

-# Quali's Torque Terraform Provider (BAsed on Terraform Plugin Framework)
+# Quali's Torque Terraform Provider

 The Terraform Provider for Quali's Torque is a plugin for Terraform that allows you to interact with Torque and control Torque behavior and presentation.